-This summer, three new residents will begin in the Wegmans School of Pharmacy’s year-long pharmacy residency program, gaining real-world experience in a vast array of clinical settings as consulting members of health care teams.
+This summer, three new residents started in the Wegmans School of Pharmacy’s year-long residency program to gain real-world experience in clinical settings as consulting members of health care teams.

-The program prepares graduates to become competent clinical pharmacists through these experiences, and the residents are eligible to participate in a wide range of elective rotations based on their areas of professional interest.
+The program prepares graduates to become competent clinical pharmacists who practice at the top of their license.
+Residents are eligible to participate in a range of elective rotations based on their areas of professional interest.

 This year’s residents include:

-- Chieh (Jen) Chen, PGY-2 in Ambulatory Care at Upstate University Hospital’s Upstate Health Care Center/Wegmans School of Pharmacy under the guidance of Dr. Elizabeth Phillips.
+- Sara Farooqi, PGY-2 in Ambulatory Care at SUNY Upstate Medical University Hospital and Wegmans School of Pharmacy under the guidance of Dr. Elizabeth Phillips

-- Jennifer Rafferty, PGY-2 in Ambulatory Care at Rochester Regional Health/Wegmans School of Pharmacy under the guidance of Dr. Alex DeLucenay.
+- Riley Goho, PGY-2 in Ambulatory Care at Rochester Regional Health and Wegmans School of Pharmacy under the guidance of Dr. Alex DeLucenay

-For the residents, each day is unique as they are provided the opportunity to rotate through different clinics and settings throughout their hospitals.
+For the residents, each day is unique as they have the opportunity to rotate through different clinics and settings throughout their hospitals.